w3c-ccg/traceability-vocab/README.md

 #### Contributing to Vocabulary

-All the terms, schemas and context definitions are generated from [./packages/test-vectors][./packages/test-vectors].
+All the terms, schemas and context definitions are generated from [./packages/test-vectors](./packages/test-vectors).

 ```
 cd ./packages/test-vectors
 npm i
 npm run test
 ```

+The commands above will build the spec and test vectors deterministically from source.

 ##### Adding a new type